MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-chat-auth-settings.md

 ### Prerequisites

-- Administrators who are configuring authentication settings will need additional security permissions.
+- Administrators who are configuring authentication settings will need more security permissions.
 More information: [Set up security permissions for a field](/power-platform/admin/set-up-security-permissions-field)

 - Make sure your organization has working knowledge of OAuth 2.0 code flow or OAuth 2.0 OpenID connect flow.
 Steps for both types are outlined below.

 - Confirm that your organization has at least one Apple Messages for Business **Authentication type rich message**.
-This is required for setup.
+This rich message is required for setup.

 ### Create an authentication setting record for Apple Messages for Business using OAuth 2.0 code flow